TheMarlboroMan/hey-waiter/README.md

 	- Customers
 - Draw world with depth:
 	- inject the lit up status
-	- inject a sprite drawer
+	- inject a sprite drawer	[HERE WE ARE NOW!!!]
-	- sort the shit each draw
 - Add music
 - Add sounds
 - Help controller explaining the sytems